agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 considerations about rationality, while also broadening the scope of that literature and opening avenues for further research.

+Throughout much of the period---but especially before the 1940s---sentences captured by our representative vectors refer sometimes less to the rationality of economic agents than to the rational character of economists' arguments, understood in terms of coherence or sound reasoning.
+This pattern reflects the logic of our semantic
+approach: LLMs tend to associate explicit mentions of rationality with broader discussions of reasoning and coherence, even when the connection to later, behavior-centered notions of rationality remains indirect.
+We retain this ambivalence deliberately since it reveals both historical transformation and the interpretative challenges inherent to large-scale analysis.

 Our goal is also to show how we navigate the results and triangulate the indicators in order to produce coherent historical narratives.
-While we rely on the secondary literature, the articles we foreground are only those identified by our indicators as some of the most significant for understanding the semantic clusters or bibliometric communities.[^20]
+While we rely on the secondary literature, the articles we foreground are only those identified by our indicators as some of the most significant for understanding the semantic clusters or bibliometric communities.[^17] We provide two complementary discussions: a macro-level perspective that highlights broad patterns in the evolution of rationality, and a micro-level analysis that focuses on the emergence of a specific topic---behavioral economics.

-## Through the Telescope: Broad Patterns on the History of Rationality
+## Through the Telescope: Broad Patterns on the History of Rationality {#telescope}

-In a first step, we zoom out to obtain a broad, encompassing view of the overall patterns revealed by our results.

 When our quantitative inquiry begins in 1900, the concept of rationality had already gained prominence, in line with the rise of scientific and abstract reasoning in the late nineteenth century.
 The scope of rational behavior was closely tied to debates on the proper domain of economic analysis [@giocoliModeling2003].
-A well-known illustration is John Stuart Mill's *Essays on Some Unsettled Questions of Political Economy*:

-> What is now commonly understood by the term \"Political Economy\" is not the science of speculative politics, but a branch of that science.
-It does not treat of the whole of man\'s nature as modified by the social state, nor of the whole conduct of man in society.
-It is concerned with him solely as a being who desires to possess wealth, and who is capable of judging of the comparative efficacy of means for obtaining that end. [@millEssays1844]

 With the marginalists, the economic agent was increasingly defined by calculative capacity.
+Jevons, for instance, portrayed the agent as a "calculating machine" balancing pleasures and pains, a view later formalized as utility maximization [@maasMechanical1999].

+In our first two decades, cluster 14 represents discussion centred on utility and brings together insights on marginal utility from, among others, Sidney.
+J. Chapman, Arthur Pigou, Francis Y. Edgeworth, and John
-Jevons portrayed the agent as a "calculating machine" balancing pleasures and pains, a view later formalized as utility maximization [@maasMechanical1999].
-In our first two decades, we can indeed identify the beginning of a cluster dealing with utility (cluster 14, which disappears in the 1960s).
-Yet, if anything, marginal utility theory appears under severe criticism in this period, especially from institutionalist economists such as Thorstein Veblen, Wesley Mitchell, John Maurice Clark, and Rexford Tugwell.[^21]
+M. Clark.
+Cluster 4 also captures discussions about utility: economic theory is debated through the history of economic thought.
+Arguments about utility were framed as interpretations, critiques, or extensions of classical authors---most notably Mill, Ricardo or Malthus.
+Yet, if anything, marginal utility theory appears mostly under severe criticism in this period, especially from institutionalist economists such as Thorstein Veblen, Wesley Mitchell, John Maurice Clark, and Rexford Tugwell.[^18]

 The criticism was directed along two main lines.
 First, as
 @giocoliModeling2003[48--50] points out, institutionalist economists rejected the "unfounded psychological underpinnings of neoclassical economics" and sought to replace them with sounder foundations [see also @yonayStruggle2001, 101-106].
-They proposed instead to renew economic method by drawing on psychology and its emerging "behaviorist" approach [@rutherfordInstitutional2001, 175--176].
+They proposed instead to renew the economic method by drawing on psychology and its emerging "behaviorist" approach [@rutherfordInstitutional2001, 175--176].
 Semantic cluster 9---concerned throughout the period with general methodological issues